Galphaa/docker_workshop/README.md

 # Docker Workshop

 This repo contains a list of commands used on workshop "Docker".
-It includes also sample application we can build and run by own or using https://killercoda.com/docker
+It includes also sample application we can build and run by own or using https://killercoda.com/docker inside VM install sudo apt 	docker-buildx

 ## Exercise 1